All definitions are presented in the context of, or as related to, insurance.

 Adjuster – An individual who handles claims on behalf of an insurance company, approving or denying claims and settlement amounts.
 Adjusters answer to a claims manager who has authority to modify or overrule the adjusters decisions.
 An adjuster can be either an employee of the insurance company or an outside representative hired by the company.

 Agent – A person licensed to sell insurance.
 There are two basic types of agents: captive and independent.
 Captive Agents work for, and sell, the policies of one insurance company only.
 Independent Agents may work with, and sell, policies for many different insurance companies.
 Agents are trained to sell insurance.
 They are not coverage, claims or legal experts.
 Therefore their opinions about the policies they are selling have limited value.

 Alternative Dispute Resolution – (ADR) A method of resolving disputes without going to court.
 The most common types of ADR include appraisal, mediation and arbitration.
 Many insurance policies contain provisions requiring that disputes between the insurer and insured be resolved by binding appraisal or binding arbitration.
 Whether a particular ADR provision is good for the policyholder, or not, depends on the details.
 Some are fair, and quite acceptable, while others are extremely unfair and should be avoided at all costs.
-You can find more on this subject in the FAQs and Insurance Knowledgebase sections.
+You can find more on this subject in the FAQs and Types of Insurance sections.

 Ambiguity – A provision in a policy that is reasonably subject to more than one interpretation is considered ambiguous.
 Ambiguous provisions in policies must be interpreted in favor of the insureds.

 Anniversary Date – The date on which insurance coverage will expire, which is usually one year from the date that coverage began.